Dirty Weekend (2015 film): Production

 Duncan Montgomery, Tiller Russell, and Joey Stewart produced the film while Neil LaBute directed and wrote the script.
-In November 2013, K5 International signed on to distribute world wide.
+In November 2013, K5 International signed on to distribute worldwide.

-Executive Produced by Cody Davis, Jack Selby & James Jackson Leach.
+The film was executive produced by Cody Davis, Jack Selby and James Jackson Leach.

 Filming took place in Albuquerque, New Mexico in fall 2013.

 Reception

-Critical response aggregator Rotten Tomatoes gave the film a 27% approval rating based on 26 reviews, with an average rating of 4.25/10.
-Metacritic reports a score of 39/100 based on 16 critics, indicating "generally unfavorable reviews".
+Critical response aggregator Rotten Tomatoes gave the film a 30% approval rating based on 27 reviews, with an average rating of 4.25/10.
+Metacritic reports a score of 39/100 based on 16 critics, indicating "generally unfavorable" reviews.